wp-plugins/sinm-scroll-to-top/readme.txt

 == Description ==

 This is  First sinm  simple scroll to top plugin.
-When visitor scroll bottom then show a simple scroll up arrow button and click to get top to the page.
+When visitor scroll bottom then show a simple scroll up arrow button and click to get top to the page.SINM Scroll To Top Demo Here http://wordcorepress.com/plugins/sinm-scroll-to-top/

 == Installation ==